 Tuition Statements are made available to students approximately two weeks after the registration period is over.
 These statements will include all charges for the Term.
 Students will be notified by the Student Accounts with information about how to access the statements through the student portal.
-No paper statements are mailed. Ē
+No paper statements are mailed.

-If you need a verification of payment from the student billing office, please send a written request via email stating the term (Ex.
+Requesting Documentation from Student Billing Office If you need a verification of payment from the student billing office, please send a written request via email stating the term (Ex.
 Spring 2013), the course number(s) and the term the class was completed.
 You will receive the documentation via email within 5 business days of making the request.